jhutar/rds-perf-comparision/README.md

 * Currently we only run *TPC-C* benchmark, but we could add *TPC-H* (simulates a complex analytical and decision-support environment, representative of OLAP workloads common in data warehousing scenarios) and *Vector Similarity Search* - see [Performance and Scale for Modern Database Workloads](https://www.purestorage.com/content/dam/pdf/en/white-papers/wp-performance-scale-for-modern-database-workloads.pdf) for test they used for similar purpose.

+Sources I have used when working on this:

+* Got a general overview of TPC-C test from [Database benchmarkin - an unexpected journey](https://www.pgday.ch/common/slides/2025_20250626_dkrautschick_SwissPGDay_BenchmarkJourney.pdf)
+* Got a sense of various benchmarks from [Performance and Scale for Modern Database Workloads](https://www.purestorage.com/content/dam/pdf/en/white-papers/wp-performance-scale-for-modern-database-workloads.pdf)
+* Got more info on how to run the test in an unatended manner from [Configuring HammerDB for Database Performance Benchmark via CLI](https://newbiedba.wordpress.com/2020/08/19/configuring-hammerdb-for-database-performance-benchmark-via-cli/)

 Setup your worstation
 ---------------------